Families of Calabi-Yau elliptic fibrations in $\mathbb{P}(\mathcal{L}^a \oplus \mathcal{L}^b \oplus \mathcal{O}_B)$: Elliptic fibrations and Calabi--Yau manifolds

-\begin{Ex} If $X$ is a Calabi--Yau variety of dimension $1$, then $X$ is a smooth Riemann surface of genus $1$.\\ In the case of dimension $2$, the Calabi--Yau surfaces are the $K3$.\\ In dimension $3$, the Fermat quintic in $\PP^4$, and in fact any smooth quintic, is a classical example of Calabi--Yau variety (see for instance \cite{GHJ} and \cite{CoxKatz}).
-Other Calabi--Yau threefolds which are complete intersections in projective spaces are the complete intersection of two hypersurfaces of degree $3$ in $\PP^5$, of a hyperquadric and a hypersurface of degree $4$ in $\PP^5$, of two hyperquadric and a hypercubic in $\PP^6$ or the complete intersection of four hyperquadrics in $\PP^7$.\\ For other examples of Calabi--Yau manifolds, see e.g.\ \cite{Bestiary}. \end{Ex}
+In dimension $3$, the Fermat quintic in $\PP^4$, and in fact any smooth quintic, is a classical example of Calabi--Yau variety (see for instance \cite{GHJ} and \cite{CoxKatz}).
+Other Calabi--Yau threefolds which are complete intersections in projective spaces are the complete intersection of two hypersurfaces of degree $3$ in $\PP^5$, of a hyperquadric and a hypersurface of degree $4$ in $\PP^5$, of two hyperquadric and a hypercubic in $\PP^6$ or the complete intersection of four hyperquadrics in $\PP^7$.